nazarepiedady/stylus-docs-pt/docs/docs/operators.md

 // => white
 ```

-### Verificação de Instância: is a {#instance-check-is-a}
+### Instance Check: is a

-A stylus fornece um operador binário nomeado `is a` usado para a verificação de tipo:
+Stylus provides a binary operator named `is a` used to type check.

 ```stylus
 15 is a 'unit'